 Focus on the four essential sections, those critical to the AFQT score, first.
-From the example above, it seems that your verbal abilities are at least OK: you gave yourself a 4 on the Word Knowledge section and a 3 on the Paragraph Comprehension.
-However, your math skills could use some work – especially with Mathematics Knowledge, as you only have a skill level of 2.
-This you that you'll have to work extra hard on the math sections.
+From the example above, it seems that your verbal abilities are at least OK: you gave yourself a four on the word knowledge section and a three on paragraph comprehension.
+However, your math skills could use some work -- especially with mathematics knowledge, as you only have a skill level of two.
+This tells you that you'll have to work extra hard on the math sections.

 |Day||Time||Sections to Study|

 |Saturday||No studying -- Read a book to help boost vocabulary!|

 |Sunday||7-8 p.m.||Review any trouble spots you had.
 Maybe take a practice test to see how you've improved!|

 What's the most important day out of the above?
 Hands down, Sunday.
 Review is essential if you want to make progress.
 If you never review what you've done, how will you know whether or not you've improved?